 WhatsApp is the most popular OTT app in many parts of the world.
 With the Messaging API, you can reach more than 1.5 billion WhatsApp users.
 You can send notifications and have two-way conversations.
 If you're trying to reach – and better converse with – users in LATAM, EMEA, and APAC, you need to consider using WhatsApp.

-1. In order to use the Messaging API, you must first request an activation.
+To use the Messaging API, you must first request an activation.
 We’ll qualify your application and send it to WhatsApp for approval.
 A representative will get back to you as soon as possible to give you all the necessary information about the activation process.

 • During the flow, you’ll be asked for your Facebook Business Manager ID.
 To start, first make sure that you have a personal Facebook account to confirm your identity.
 Then, go to “Facebook Business settings”, click Business information, and you’ll see your ID below “Business Manager ID”.
 Your ID is required to connect your business account with WhatsApp.
 Make sure you have a verified business account.